oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 ## Access Token Privilege Restriction

 The privileges associated with an access token SHOULD be restricted to the minimum required for the particular application or use case.
 This prevents clients from exceeding the privileges authorized by the resource owner.
 It also prevents users from exceeding their privileges authorized by the respective security policy.
 Privilege restrictions also limit the impact of token leakage although more effective counter-measures are described in (#token_replay_prevention).

-In particular, access tokens SHOULD be restricted to certain resource servers, preferably to a single resource server.
-To put this into effect, the authorization server associates the access token with certain resource servers and every resource server is obliged to verify for every request, whether the access token sent with that request was meant to be used for that particular resource server.
+In particular, access tokens SHOULD be restricted to certain resource servers (audience restriction), preferably to a single resource server.
+To put this into effect, the authorization server associates the access token with certain resource servers and every resource server is obliged to verify, for every request, whether the access token sent with that request was meant to be used for that particular resource server.
 If not, the resource server MUST refuse to serve the respective request.
 Clients and authorization servers MAY utilize the parameters `scope` or `resource` as specified in [@!RFC6749] and [@I-D.ietf-oauth-resource-indicators], respectively, to determine the resource server they want to access.